RamaLingeswaraRao950/Math-Tool/README.md

 ### Math Tool
-A powerful math tool designed to perform basic arithmetic operations.
+A powerful math tool designed to perform arithmetic operations.
 It contains a user-friendly interface, a theme switcher, and responsive design, making it suitable for various devices.

  ### Features :
-- Basic arithmetic operations
+- Important arithmetic operations
 - Clear and delete functionalities
 - Theme switcher with three different themes
 - Responsive design suitable for mobile and desktop devices